How to Style and Organize Your Bedside Table

 Strategic placement is key when integrating bedroom seating.
 Position furniture outside main walkways and align with focal points like headboards or windows.
 For balance and positive energy, explore feng shui elements.

-bedroom seating arrangement with clear traffic flow
+Bedroom seating arrangement with clear traffic flow

 Choosing the Right Furniture